pharmpy/pharmpy/docs/modeling.rst

    model.update_source()
    print_model_diff(model_ref, model)

-For some of the templates, such as proportional etas, the operation may be omitted (see documentation:
+For some of the templates, such as proportional etas, the operation can be omitted since it is already defined by the effect (see documentation: :py:class:`pharmpy.modeling.add_etas`).
-:py:class:`pharmpy.modeling.add_etas`).

 .. jupyter-execute::